Hip Flask (comics): Fictional character biography

 Some two hundred years from now, the MAPPO Corporation, headed by the misanthropic and megalomaniacal Japanese scientist, Dr. Kazushi Nikken, breeds human/animal hybrids in a secure, top secret facility somewhere in North Africa.
 The Hybrids are composed of numerous African animal species including Warthogs, Elephants, Camels, Zebras, Rhinos, Hippos, Giraffes, Hyenas, and Crocodiles.
 The process involves implanting embryos into the wombs of kidnapped local women who are disposed of after giving birth.
 Each child is branded after birth marking them as the property of MAPPO.
-Hip Flask's scar is distorted so that "Hippopotomas Hybrid Flask #7A" instead reads just "Hip Flask #7A", hence his name.
+Hip Flask's scar is distorted so that "Hippopotamus Hybrid Flask #7A" instead reads just "Hip Flask #7A", hence his name.

 These Elephantmen are trained from birth to be soldiers and killers, they are indoctrinated in an Orwellian mindset to think of themselves as property of the MAPPO Corporation and to deny any concept of free thought.
 Hip Flask was possibly the only Elephantman who dared to ask questions during his childhood education, an act for which he was placed in solitary confinement.

 The U.N. upon discovering these experiments sends in an army to storm MAPPO's secret base.
 While their mission has not been elaborated at this stage it seems to be a combination of liberating the Elephantmen, investigating the attacks on the local populace and ending the development of MAPPO's illegal army.

 MAPPO turns the Elephantmen on the U.N. troops, and horrendous casualties are inflicted on both sides.
 Ultimately the U.N. succeed in subduing the Elephantmen and the MAPPO Personnel are arrested.
 The Elephantmen are rehabilitated and released to establish their own lives in the outside world where they are generally welcomed with distrust and horror from humans.
 Many of the Elephantmen were assigned jobs by the government.

 The intervening years of Hip Flask's life have not yet been revealed but many years later he appears as an advisor for the Information Agency, a government body tasked with monitoring data and information as an aid to law enforcement.
 He is partnered by a beautiful young woman named Vanity Case who seems to have romantic feelings towards him (much to Hip's embarrassment).
 Despite his traumatic childhood Hip Flask is shown to be a calm, kind and friendly individual, unlike many of the other Elephantmen who display a great deal of bitterness.